ajahne/blog/_drafts/2018-5-17-changing-my-calendar-for-better-1-on1s.md

 As I began to manage more and more people, I continued to carve out more time on Fridays to conduct my meetings.
 As this was the early years of my 1-1s, the agendas primarily focused on task prioritization.

 So ok, that's Friday, but how did the rest of my week look?
 My weeks were typically split between "meeting" days and "development" days.
 Monday, Wednesday, and Friday were meeting days, Tuesday and Thursday (the even days) were development days (i.e. when I got "even" with code :P).
-At my company, Mondays are meeting days (staff meetings, standups, management touch bases, planning, etc.) and Wednesdays evolved into a meeting day due to standing client calls.
+At my company, Mondays are meeting days (staff meetings, standups, etc.) and Wednesdays evolved into a meeting day due to standing client calls.
 That left Tuesday, Thursday, and Friday "open".

-My schedule originally evolved from the need to have dedicated development days as the organization was focused on building a new version of our Platform, of which I was the tech lead.
+My schedule originally evolved from the need to have dedicated development days as the organization focused on building a new version of our Platform, of which I was the tech lead.

 ### Looking back, I would say my weeks were (roughly):
 - 50% programming + R&D